emilepharand/Babilonia/README.md

 # ![Logo](public/img/logo.png)

-Babilonia is an innovative tool for language enthusiasts who want to **grow and strengthen** their **vocabulary** in foreign languages.
+Babilonia is an innovative tool for language enthusiasts who want to **expand their vocabulary** and **reinforce their memory** of foreign languages.
 It seeks to unlock the power of vocabulary as a means to express your thoughts and understand languages.
 As your vocabulary improves, so do your language skills!

 Babilonia helps you learn **more words**, **faster**.
 Also, unlike traditional methods, Babilonia lets you practice multiple languages **at the same time**! 😍

 ## Features
-- Enables you to memorize a **maximum** amount of words in a **minimum** amount of time ⌛
+- Enables you to memorize a **maximum** amount of words in a **minimum** amount of time ⏳
 - Leverages **muscle memory** and **visual memory** as a mental boost 🧠
 - Contains clever tricks to help you remember words **as you're typing** 💡
-- Builds on top of **partial knowledge** of words 🏗️
+- Builds on top of **partial knowledge** of words 🧩
 - Tracks **how many words** you know in each language 📈
+- Personalized learning: focus on words you haven't mastered yet 🎯
 - Uses a novel method based on **universal ideas** ♾️
 - Lets you practice any set of languages **all at once**! 🤯